quickgrid/ai-resources/resources/ai-notes/stylegan-series.md

 Generator is also provided with explicit noise inputs which provides direct means to generate `stochastic detail`.
 These are `single channel images` containing `uncorrelated gaussian noise` is fed after each convolution in the synthesis network.

 `Noise image` is `broadcasted to all feature maps` using `learned per-feature scaling factors (B)` and then added to the output of the corresponding convolution.
+The noise affects only stochastic details, leaving overall composition and high-level aspects such as identity intact.

+Adding per pixel noise after convolution allows the network to `sidestep` problem of `repeated patterns` in generated images.
+It is mention the effect of network appears tightly localized in network.

 ### AdaIN (Adaptive Instance Normalization)